The Ultimate Jalapeño Popper Dip

 2. The cheese

-To balance out the creaminess of the cheese, it’s important to add some freshness and acidity to this dip.
-That’s where the Rotel comes in.
+To balance out the creaminess of the cheese, the Rotel adds freshness and acidity.

 3. Assembling your dip